Tutorial

 There are no important settings for Estimate or Plot to discuss for this beginning tutorial.

-Validating the simulator
+Interface the simulator

 Before launching a full analysis, it is important to validate the simulator behaves as intended and is properly interfaced with phyddle.